fabric/fabric/docs/usage/execution.rst

 and the following invocation::

-    $ fab taskA taskB
+    $ fap taskA taskB

-you will see that Fabric performs the following:
+you will see that Fapric performs the following:

 * ``taskA`` executed on ``host1``
 * ``taskA`` executed on ``host2``